My Radio Collection — 1940's

 I left the "before" picture up and now there is an "after" picture.
 I took the radio out of the cabinet along with the speaker and all the hardware.
 I bought some new grille cloth, but I found that with some Formula 409 soaked and rubbed in, the old grille cloth looked fine.
 I used some Novus plastic cleaner and polish to bring back the dial glass.

 I stripped the cabinet, then put a coat of golden oak stain and several coats of poly.
 This is kind of a beginners job at finishing, but it turned out pretty well and I am very happy with the looks of this radio.
-This radio is available for sale.

 Ebay strikes again!
 That's where I came up with this little treasure.
 The cabinet is fair at best having a major wood problem on the right hand corner.
 The insides weren't so hot either but it did play when it came in the house.
 It played weak, and had noises here and there so away I went.
 I found a few weak tubes and replaced them.
 I did the usual audio coupling capacitor replacement plus a couple of other capacitors.
 Then came the fun.
 Rubber covered wires.
 Those just didn't stand the test of time.
 I had to rewire all the tone control wires that were in the shielded braid.
 I also had to change two of the wires to the preset selector switch.
 The set aligned beautifully and you should hear the good tone this set produces.
 I feel that Zenith probably used the best speakers of the time.
 The tuning is also very nice on that radio.

 The top was somewhat rough.
 I stripped the finish and put two coats of Minwax golden oak stain along with a coat of poly.
 Later, I decided to try to fix that cabinet problem and refinish the whole cabinet.
 I used the chemical stripper to remove the old finish.
 Then I used wood filler to work on the side of the radio.
 I think that if I had used a darker filler, my results would have been better.
 Overall I did improve the looks of the radio.
-This radio is available for sale.

 I love these Sparton radios!
 I found this beauty on ebay a short while ago.
 I had no circuit information on this set.
 I used "brute force" to find a circuit.
 I went through all my Riders manuals and I found a 642-X that looked very close.
 Extremely close I would say.
 Here is what I know about the model number: The 6 means 6 tubes, 42 is the model year and the X means export.